Document RAG Guide

 Step 5: Monitoring

 If you want to see the document loading, you can go to Grafana at http://localhost:3000.
-The default login user is admin, password admin.
+Login with username admin and the password you set in GF_SECURITY_ADMIN_PASSWORD.
 Grafana is configured with a single dashboard, which has a ‘pub/sub backlog’ graph.

 Grafana pub/sub backlog graph